jasThakker/cse15l-lab-reports/LabReport2.md

 ![Image](addHowAreYou.png)
-In the image above a string "How are you" is added to the already started server on port 4003 The handleRequest function is called to handle the request The URI uri variable is updated to the URL of the page that is "http://localhost:4003/add-message?s=How are you" The parameters array stoers s=How are you and the "How are you" is added to the String str which is thus updated and then displayed.
+In the image above a string "How are you" is added to the already started server on port 4003 The handleRequest function is called to handle the request The URI uri variable is updated to the URL of the page that is "http://localhost:4003/add-message?s=How-are-you" The parameters array stoers s=How are you and the "How are you" is added to the String str which is thus updated and then displayed.